-A pearl is a beautiful, smooth, shiny ball from a weird place: the slimy inside of an oyster (or other two-shelled “mollusk”).
+A pearl is a beautiful, smooth ball from a weird place: the slimy inside of an oyster (or any two-shelled “mollusk”).
 If a grain of sand gets inside the oyster, the oyster avoids getting scratched by coating the sand with layers of “nacre,” or mother of pearl.
-That’s the same rainbow-shiny stuff that lines the shell itself.
-Coating the sand over and over takes a long time, and while any mollusk could make a pearl, only a few turn out so large and shiny.
-That’s why pearls are special and people make jewelry out of them.
-So Bedtime Math fan Amber J. asked, what is the world’s longest pearl necklace?
+That’s the same rainbow-shiny stuff that lines the shell, too.
+Coating the sand over and over takes a long time, so only a few grains turn into big, shiny balls.
+That’s why pearls are special, and people make jewelry out of them.
+So Bedtime Math fan Amber I. asked, what is the world’s longest pearl necklace?
 Unbelievably, it’s more than a mile long!
 Made by Guangdong Ronghui Pearls Culture Co., the necklace has 316,474 pearls — that’s 316 thousand four hundred seventy-four.
-It also weighs almost 375 pounds, so if you want to wear it, you’ll need a truck driving behind you to carry the rest of it.
+It also weighs almost 375 pounds.
+Very hard to wear!

 Wee ones: What shape is a pearl?

 Little kids: If you hold 1 pearl on each tip of your fingers and thumbs, how many pearls do you have?
 Bonus: If you need 5 more to string them around your wrist, how many pearls will you need in total?

 Big kids: If you added one more pearl to this 316,474-pearl necklace, how many would it have?
 See if you can remember the rest of the number!
 Bonus: If each pearl is about 1/2 inch wide, how long would a 30-pearl stretch be?

 Wee ones: A circle (its cross-section, looking from the side), or in 3D it’s a “sphere.”